Why SMART Goals Work Better Than Regular Goals

 - Time-bound

-Each part solves a different failure point of regular goals.
-But the real power of SMART goals is not the acronym itself — it’s the structure it forces you to create.
+Each part addresses a different weakness found in regular goals.
+But the real value of smart goals isn’t the acronym itself — it’s the structure it pushes you to create.

 1. Specific Goals Remove Confusion